gaurav-shahane/INST627-DataAnalytics/README.md

 - Making cigarette expensive affected the most to the age group of 45 to 64 years, even though they might be earning more than any other age group.

-Please find the Research Paper and Presentation as below.
+We can conclude that the policy of controlling smoking behavior works well for the middle aged citizens (45-64 years), rather than the youth (18-24 years).
+As per the findings, appropriate changes can be done in the policy or any other alternatives can be explored to influence the target age groups.

+<i>Attachments</i>

-<a href = "https://github.com/gaurav-shahane/INST627-DataAnalytics/raw/master/Project_Paper_The%20study%20of%20Higher%20Excise%20Tax%20on%20Cigarette%20on%20Smoking%20Population.pdf">Research Paper<a>
+- <a href = "https://github.com/gaurav-shahane/INST627-DataAnalytics/raw/master/Project_Paper_The%20study%20of%20Higher%20Excise%20Tax%20on%20Cigarette%20on%20Smoking%20Population.pdf">Research Paper<a>

-<a href="https://github.com/gaurav-shahane/INST627-DataAnalytics/raw/master/Project_Presentation_The%20study%20of%20Higher%20Excise%20Tax%20on%20Cigarette%20on%20Smoking%20Population.pptx"> Project Presentation</a>
+- <a href="https://github.com/gaurav-shahane/INST627-DataAnalytics/raw/master/Project_Presentation_The%20study%20of%20Higher%20Excise%20Tax%20on%20Cigarette%20on%20Smoking%20Population.pptx"> Project Presentation</a>